fluttercommunity/flutter_after_layout/README.md

 ## Quick Usage

-Add `with AfterLayoutMixin<MyWidget>` mixin to your `State<MyWidget>` class and then implement the `void afterFirstLayout(BuildContext context)` abstract method.
+Add `with AfterLayoutMixin<MyWidget>` mixin to your `State<MyWidget>` class and then implement the `FutureOr<void> afterFirstLayout(BuildContext context)` abstract method.
 Code in this method will be called the first time this widget is laid out on the screen.

 ## Motivation